uvic-auvic/Software_Sandbox/ros/src/services/README.md

 # Clients

 A client object is required to ask for a service to be done.
 A single node can have multiple client objects make requests.
 A simple client can be found [here](/ros/src/services/src/client.cpp)

+# Important Note about ROS Msgs

+This example won't compile as is, unless you have the ROS beginner tutorials installed.
+You can modify it to work by removing the dependency on the beginner messages and [creating your own service msg](/ros/src/msg/).

 # ROS Wiki Tutorial

 [Take a look at the example here for more detail](http://wiki.ros.org/ROS/Tutorials/WritingServiceClient%28c%2B%2B%29)